PythonWorkshop/intro-to-sklearn/README.md

 ## Installation Notes

+> For a quick deployment, simply click the `launch binder` link at the bottom of this page.
+However, we recommend a local install for more customizable setups, flexibility and possiblities.

 ### Setting up a development environment

 > Note: the requirements.txt file above is a snapshot of the latest `pip` installed packages from a successful ML ecosystem.  `conda` should install the best dependencies for the `scikit-learn` used and may have different versions.